AbdelrhmanHamouda/intensive-brew/docs/test-config.md

 6. This field maps to the `configMap`  section of the _LocustTest custom resource_.
 7. This field maps to the `workerReplicas`  section of the _LocustTest custom resource_.
 8. This field maps to the `image`  section of the _LocustTest custom resource_.
+9. This field directly maps to the `affinity`  section of the _LocustTest custom resource_.
+10. This field directly maps to the `tolerations`  section of the _LocustTest custom resource_.